 4. Will the lender be more gracious than God in hard times?
 Are you presuming on God’s grace by creating debt that will take years to pay off?

 5. Are you robbing tomorrow (and perhaps many tomorrows) for something eternally worthwhile.
 Remember, the lender lends to make money.
-The interest you pay is future income, and future opportunity, that will come in and immediately flow out – to the lender.
+The interest you pay is your future income, and your future opportunity.
+Those opportunities will come in and immediately flow out – to the lender.

 6. Will your ability to give to God, to serve freely, to go on a mission trip, or to otherwise be a Godly witness, be impacted by this debt?

 7. Will this debt help you to “seek first His kingdom and His righteousness” (Matthew 6:33)?
 Or will it direct your attention away from God, make you have to work more hours, work weekends, and even Sundays, and/or take time away from your family?

 8. Why is this very moment the time you must go into debt?
 Is this a God-driven purchase that requires this debt or is it about you?

 Finally, before you sign up for debt, always drop back on a few realities that are unchanging:

 • God loves you and wants the best for you.